 However, if you’re not familiar with the terrain or don’t have the correct board for the job, then it might be best to avoid these obstacles altogether.

-Omakase sushi is a Japanese term which means “a chef’s choice of items.”
+Omakase sushi is a Japanese term that means “a chef’s choice of items.”

 This type of sushi usually includes an unknown number of pieces, and the diner has no choice but to enjoy whatever is served.